usnistgov/ElectionGlossary/index.md

 ## <a name="Election-Assistance-Commission"></a>Election Assistance Commission
 Election Assistance Commission, created by the [Help America Vote Act](#Help-America-Vote-Act) (HAVA) to assist the states regarding HAVA compliance and to distribute HAVA funds to the states.
-The EAC is also charged with creating [voting system](#voting-system) guidelines and operating the federal government's first voting system certification program.
+The EAC is also charged with creating [voting system](#voting-system) guidelines and operating the Federal Government's first voting system certification program.
 The EAC is also responsible for maintaining the National Voter Registration form, conducting research, and administering a national clearinghouse on [elections](#election) that includes shared practices, information for [voters](#voter), and other resources to improve elections.

 Synonyms: `EAC`